1794-95 Flowing Hair design

 Partway through 1807, the Draped Bust series was replaced by U.S. Mint Engraver John Reich's Capped Bust design.
 This series shows Liberty donning a cloth cap on her head.
 The reverse once again displays a smaller eagle, with a shield.
 Until 1836, the edge featured the denomination, once again inscribed as FIFTY CENTS OR HALF A DOLLAR.
 Partway through 1836, the coin's edge was changed to a simpler reeded style.
 This style remained until the end of the Capped Bust series in 1839.

-See all Capped Bust half dollars
+See our Capped Bust half dollar inventory

 Liberty Seated Half Dollars, 1839‑1891

 Liberty Seated half dollar

 Half dollar history continued in 1839 with the debut of the Liberty Seated series.
 This handsome design features Liberty seated on a rock, her left hand holding a liberty cap on a pole, and her right hand resting on a shield inscribed LIBERTY.
 The reverse design depicts an eagle clutching an olive branch and arrows.
 Amid the religious fervor of the Civil War era, the motto IN GOD WE TRUST was added to the reverse in 1866, and continued through the end of the series in 1891.